Truthout: Donald F. Erickson Synapses Award

+2024 Anthem Award

+A 2024 Anthem Award in the category of News & Journalism was awarded to "Remaking the Exceptional", a series of explainer videos made through a collaboration between Truthout, Zealous, and Teen Vogue about myths about and alternatives to policing and incarceration.

 Staff

-Truthout's Executive Director is Ziggy West Jeffery and the Editor-in-Chief is Britney Schultz.
+Truthout's executive director is Ziggy West Jeffery and the editor-in-chief is Negin Owliaei.

-Truthout's Board of Directors is made up of Maya Schenwar, McMaster University Professor and educational theorist Henry A. Giroux, policy director Robert Naiman, and Lewis R. Gordon.
+Truthout's Board of Directors includes Maya Schenwar, McMaster University professor and educational theorist Henry A. Giroux and Lewis R. Gordon.

 Truthout's Board of Advisors includes Mark Ruffalo, Dean Baker, Richard D. Wolff, William Ayers, Mark Weisbrot.
-Howard Zinn was formerly a member of the advisory board.
+The late Howard Zinn was a member of the advisory board.